RarelyCharlie/rarelycharlie.github.io/_draft/taglist.md

 The service is starting.
 This can take 10 seconds or so...<span id="start-spin" class="spinner"></span>
 {:#start}

 The service is not available.
-Please try later. {:#start-warn .warning}
+Please try later. {#start-warn .warning}

-The service is running. {:#running}
+The service is running. {#running}

 <hr>